leovandriel/bootgpt/README.md

 This tools is about building software for building software using natural language, not code.
 There are plenty GPT-based application writing tools out there, but they are built with human-written code.
 If writing applications using natural language is the future, then let's start now.

-Consequently, you will find very little code in this repository.
-It uses a minimal amount of code to get started and builds from there using natural language prompts only.
+We use a minimal amount of code to get started and build from there using natural language prompts only.

 ## Booting